airesgab/Ares-Intelligence/README.md

-# Connect Openai to FB Messenger
+# OpenAI Chatbot for Messenger